Helping Your Reactive Dog Thrive

 When to Seek Professional Help

-Some reactive dogs need extra support from trainers or behaviorists experienced in reactive behavior.
+Some reactive dogs need extra support from trainers or behaviourists experienced in reactive behaviour.
 Professionals can provide:

 Customized training plans